uio-bmi/immuneML/docs/source/developer_docs.rst

 To get started with adding features to immuneML, follow the steps described here.
-These steps assume you have some experience with object-oriented programming in Python and some basic knowledge of how git works.
+These steps assume you have some experience with object-oriented programming in Python and some basic knowledge of how Git works.

   #.
 Follow the guide to :ref:`Set up immuneML for development`.
   #.
 Create a new branch with a descriptive name from the master branch.